fued1011-2/Gamble-Game/README.md

 1. Clone the repository and open it in Xcode.
 2. Select a target device (simulator or physical device).
 3. Build & run (`⌘R`).
-4. For online games ensure the Socket.IO server is running on port 3000.
+4. For online games ensure the Socket.IO server from the **Gamble-Server** repository is running on port 3000.

 ---